Upper Limits on Radio Emission from the K2-18 System: Introduction

 Estimating the magnetic field strengths and understanding the magnetic environment of M dwarfs is both critical for habitability e.g. planets orbiting highly active M dwarfs may experience significant atmospheric erosion before achieving stability, potentially rendering them uninhabitable \citep[see][]{Venot2016,Nicholls2023} and in disentangling stellar contamination from the true atmospheric signals.
 Targeted spectroscopic studies of planets orbiting nearby M dwarfs have revealed a new class of temperate ocean worlds called "Hycean Worlds" \citep[][]{Madhu2021}.
 In particular, potential biosignatures, carbon dioxide and methane \citep{Madhu2023}, have been detected in the atmosphere of one of these exoplanets, K2-18 b, using the James Webb Space Telescope.
-Potential water detection has been claimed on the same exoplanet using the Hubble Space Telescope \cite[][]{Barclay2021}.
 A tentative detection of the abiotic biosignatures dimethyl sulfide (DMS) and dimethyl disulfide (DMDS) has also been recently claimed by \cite{Madhusudhan2025}.
 The claimed detection of biosignatures from K2-18 b makes the host star an interesting candidate to probe for radio emission.
 In this manuscript, we describe the K2-18 system in section \ref{sec:system}.
 In section \ref{sec:radio_data}, we discuss the VLA observations and data analysis.
 In section \ref{sec:radio_emission}, we discuss some mechanisms through which radio emission is generated.
 Finally, we present our conclusions in section \ref{sec:conclusion}.